crhall-writing/crhall-writing.github.io/_poems/low-bar.md

 making the drive to leave you so difficult

 but back when we ate breakfast before dawn
-you told me about the fans begging
+you told me of fans begging
-for you to restart your music career
+for you to renew a music career
-I knew as soon as you started it wasn't true
+I knew as soon as you started, it wasn't true
 but it was clear to me
 we had more in common than you'd think